Skip to main content

 1. Create a checkout configuration for your connected account with an application_fee_amount

-2. When a customer purchases, the charge is created directly on the connected account
+2. When a customer purchases, Whop creates the charge directly on the connected account

 3. Your platform collects the application fee, and the remaining amount goes to the connected account